The way I go about doing the task you mention --

 factory supplied generic .icm file may or may not help.

-Usually, Cannon consumer printers are SRGB printers, since the printer driver
+Usually, Cannon consumer printers are SRGB printers, since the printer

 and hardware does the conversion to a version of CMYK that matches

 the printer ink and capability.
 The printer driver has several means of